The Difference Between SECC and SGCC: All you Need to Know

 Plating is a process of forming a thin metal film on the surface of metals or plastics, and among them, zinc plating is known for its high corrosion resistance, making it widely used for surface treatment of iron products.

-SECC is steel that has undergone electrolytic zinc plating applied to SPCC (cold-rolled steel sheets), while SGCC is steel with hot-dip galvanized coating applied to SPCC.
+SECC is steel that has undergone electrolytic zinc plating applied to SPCC (cold-rolled steel sheets), while SGCC is steel with hot-dip galvanised coating applied to SPCC.
 Both materials are corrosion-resistant and easy to process due to zinc plating, making them suitable for applications such as electrical enclosures and construction materials.